 - Marie Robinson Salon: This Chelsea salon has assembled top hair stylists, colorists, and makeup artists for an in-demand beauty center.
 Famous clientele includes Scarlett Johansson, Emma Stone, Michelle Williams, Anne Hathaway, and Elizabeth Moss.
 Call for service pricing and appointments.

 - Parlor: A vintage vibe graces Parlor's two locations in the West Village and Brooklyn.
 An eclectic celebrity clientele includes Adele, Anderson Cooper, Cindy Crawford, Molly Ringwald, Ali Wentworth, Vera Farmiga, and Brandi Carlile.
 Haircuts by a junior stylist start at $65; full highlights start at $180.

-- Pembley: Located in Nolita, this charmingly decorated salon serves white wine while owner/stylist Julie Dickson works wonders with her scissors and other styling tools.
+- Pembley Joon: Located in Manhattan's Two Bridges, this charmingly decorated salon serves white wine while owner/stylist Julie Dickson works wonders with her scissors and other styling tools.
 Haircuts start at $95; event styling begins at $105.

 - Unfade Hair Studio: This cash-only salon in Soho gets rave reviews on social media and review sites like Yelp.
 Haircuts by owner Roy Ren start at $70 and begin at $50 for staff.

 While it may take some trial and error to find the perfect salon for you, the abundance of unique venues in NYC mean you have plenty of options.
 Whether you are looking for an upscale salon for a trendy new cut or a specialty venue where you can get a style that showcases your individual personality, you can find it in New York City.